Firehouse Subs

 Firehouse Restaurant Group, Inc., doing business as Firehouse Subs, is an American multinational fast casual restaurant chain based in Jacksonville, Florida, that specializes in submarine sandwiches.
 It was founded in 1994 in Jacksonville, Florida by former firefighter brothers Chris and Robin Sorensen.
 It is a subsidiary of Restaurant Brands International, which also owns the chains Burger King, Popeyes, and Tim Hortons.

-Firehouse Subs has over 1,200 restaurants in 46 states, Puerto Rico, Switzerland, Mexico, Albania, Canada, Middle East and soon the United Kingdom and Australia by 2025 and in Brazil in 2026.
+Firehouse Subs has over 1,200 restaurants in 46 states, Puerto Rico, Switzerland, Mexico, Albania, Kosovo, Canada, Middle East and soon the United Kingdom and Australia by 2025 and in Brazil by 2026.

 History

 The interior of a Firehouse Subs restaurant in Jacksonville, Florida.

 Brothers Chris Sorensen and Robin Sorensen followed the same career path as their father Rob Sorensen, a 43-year veteran of the Jacksonville Fire and Rescue Department in Jacksonville, Florida.

 On October 10, 1994, the first Firehouse Subs restaurant opened in Jacksonville.
 Firehouse Subs first attempted franchising in 1995.
 Soon after, the founders decided to pull back on the idea, eventually buying back those franchised locations.
 Instead, they chose to focus on operating company-owned stores only, especially in the Jacksonville area.